5 Rare Investment Strategies That Create Uncommon Profits

 Typically, when you speak with a company about their product, they will cast the item in the best light.
 They may rattle off lists of how great their service or widget is while avoiding any of the negatives.

-By using these six little-known strategies, you may be able to give your investing results a major boost.
+By using these five little-known strategies, you may be able to give your investing results a major boost.
 Each of these tactics is effective and have withstood the test of time.